Best Winter Down Sleeping Bags of 2021

 NEMO Sonic 0

-The Nemo Sonic gets our Top Pick For Comfort Award.
+The Nemo Sonic earns a spot in the winner's circle for its comfort.
 The generously wide-cut gave our testers plenty of room to toss, turn, and sprawl inside this bag.
-Thermal vents allowed us to dial in just the right amount of warmth.
+Thermal vents allowed us to dial in just the right amount of warmth for a wider range of usefulness (though through most of our testing, it was so cold we opted to keep them closed).
 Additionally, the deep hood, wide shoulder cut, and elastic foot box allowed our testers to change clothes while still inside the bag.

-Our testers feel like the Sonic isn't as warm as some of the other 0 degree bags in our review, most notably the Western Mountaineering Kodiak MF.
-Because of the extra room, this bag isn't as thermally efficient as some of the tighter fitting bags, but if comfort is your top priority, this could be the bag you've been looking for.
+Our testers feel like the Sonic isn't as warm as some of the other 0-degree F bags in our review, most notably the Western Mountaineering Kodiak MF.
+Because of the extra room, this bag isn't as thermally efficient as some of the tighter fitting bags.
+A good way to add a little warmth is to stuff your puffy jacket in the bottom of the bag to fill up the extra space.
+If comfort is your top priority, this could be the bag you've been looking for.

 Read review Nemo Sonic